axibase/atsd/portals/freemarker.md

 </#list>
 ```

 In the first example, we are searching for entities with two tags.
-The required value can be specified directly in the browser:
+The required value can be specified in the browser:

 ```elm
 http://atsd.com/portal/1.xhtml?app=> value1&dc=> value2